Jean Kleyn

-Jean Kleyn (born 26 August 1993) is a South African professional rugby union player who plays as a lock for Irish United Rugby Championship club Munster and the South Africa national team.
-He came on as a replacement during South Africa’s 2023 World Cup win vs New Zealand.
+Jean Kleyn (born 26 August 1993) is a South African professional rugby union player who plays as a lock for PREM Rugby club Gloucester and the South Africa national team.
+Kleyn previously played for Ireland, having qualified on residency grounds.

-Kleyn played five times for Ireland in 2019, having qualified by residency.
-He subsequently changed his national affiliation and made his debut for South Africa in 2023.
+After representing Ireland, he subsequently changed his national affiliation and made his debut for South Africa in 2023.

 Youth rugby

 Kleyn first played provincial rugby for the s during the 2012 Under-19 Provincial Championship, also being promoted to the side in the same season, as well as in 2013.
 He picked up two winner's medals, with Western Province ending both the 2012 Under-19 Provincial Championship and 2013 Under-21 Provincial Championship seasons as champions.
 As well as playing regularly for the senior side in 2014, he made a further three appearances in the 2014 Under-19 Provincial Championship.

 Club career

 Western Province / Stormers

 Kleyn was named in the 2013 and 2014 Vodacom Cup squads, but never made an appearance, suffering a knee injury in 2013 and an ankle injury in 2014.

 He was included in the squad for the 2014 Super Rugby season.
 After missing the early part of the season with his ankle injury, Kleyn recovered to be named in the starting line-up for their match against the in Pretoria, but ended on the losing side as the home team won 28–12.
 A further three appearances off the bench followed in May 2014.
 In the second half of 2014, Kleyn was a key player for in the 2014 Currie Cup Premier Division, starting ten matches during the season.
 The final two of his starts came in their 31–23 semi-final victory over the and the final, in which Kleyn played the entire 80 minutes, helping his side to a 19–16 victory over the to win his first senior trophy.